What is Bitcoin?

 Instead, bitcoin is created digitally, by a community of people that anyone can join.
 Bitcoins are ‘mined’, using computing power in a distributed network.
 You can think of this distributed network like a ledger, where every transaction ever made is written down and stored.

-This network also processes transactions made with the virtual currency, effectively making bitcoin its own payment network.
+This network also processes transactions made with the virtual currency, effectively making it its own payment network.

 Unlike government issued money that can be inflated at will, the supply of Bitcoin is mathematically limited to twenty one million bitcoins and that can never be changed.
 However, these coins can be divided into smaller parts (the smallest divisible amount is one hundred millionth of a bitcoin and is called a ‘Satoshi’, after the founder of bitcoin).